ypark9/yopa.page/content/blog/2026-08-10-claude-code-cross-session-messaging.en.md

 ## A practical checklist

-- Is Claude Code 2.1.224 or later on macOS or Linux?
+- Is Claude Code 2.1.224 or later on macOS, Linux, or WSL2 (or 2.1.234+ on native Windows)?
 - For initiating cross-machine messages, is it 2.1.225 or later?
 - Do `/rename` names distinguish session ownership?
 - Did `ListAgents` confirm the exact target?